-An incision is made in a skin crease close to the lump, and the cyst and any associated tissue are removed.
-Sometimes a small drain may be placed in the neck and if so an overnight stay in the hospital is required.
-The drain is usually removed the day after surgery or longer if necessary.
-If all is well you can then be discharged home.
+An incision is made in the front of the neck over the swelling in a skin crease and the tract excised up to its root including a segment of the hyoid bone.
+Sometimes a small drain may be placed in the neck and if so you will require an overnight stay in the hospital.
+The drain is usually removed about 24 hours after surgery and you can then be discharged home.